Didymograptus

-Didymograptus is an extinct genus of graptolites with four rows of cups.
+Didymograptus is an extinct genus of graptolites with two rows of cups.
 They lived during the Middle Ordovician, to Late Ordovician.

 Distribution

 Fossils of Didymograptus have been found in Argentina, Australia, Bolivia, Canada (Northwest Territories, Quebec, Yukon, Newfoundland and Labrador), Chile, China, Colombia (Tarqui, Huila), the Czech Republic, Estonia, France, Iran, Morocco, New Zealand, Norway, Peru, Portugal, the Russian Federation, Saudi Arabia, Spain, Sweden, the United Kingdom, the United States (Alaska, California, Idaho, Nevada, New York, Utah), and Venezuela.